Wabinab/Xenoblade-Chronicles-3-The-Book/src/07_reunion.md

 Noah's eyebrow moved closer to his eyes: "Is that... what you'd want for a legacy?"

 "Huh..."
 Mio sighed, "Weird question."
 As the atmosphere relaxed, he went up and sat beside her, an armlength distance.
-Both looked at the fireplace, enjoying the silence in between.
+Both looked at the bonfire, enjoying the silence in between.
 Both may be feeling awkward and uneasy, as he put his hands on his feet, hers caught on the head of the diary, put on her lap.

 Noah broke the silence, "Those who can leave their legacy...
 Are they content at the end?"